-The variety of methods that allow you to accept bitcoin for your business may have you excited to get started.
+The variety of methods that allow you to accept bitcoin for your business may make you excited to start.
 However, before you go ahead, you should consider the legality of it.
 The last thing you want is trouble with authorities.

 In many areas of the world, cryptocurrency is still an area of uncertainty when it comes to the law.
 Many countries and their lawmakers and regulators are still figuring out how to tackle the currency and fit it into the existing frameworks.

 BTC as a payment method is completely banned in a handful of areas.
 The list includes Bangladesh, Bolivia, Ecuador, Kyrgyzstan, and Vietnam.
-China and Russia are also expected to amend and tighten their regulations around cryptocurrencies.
+China and Russia are also expected to amend and tighten their cryptocurrency regulations.
 If you have an online business that allows sales to these areas, it’s best to do some thorough research into whether you are allowed to offer crypto payment options.

-With that said, BTC and its use are legal or unregulated in most areas of the world, which means that you can use it in your business.
-In the US particularly, not many moves have been made by the government in terms of the currency.
+That said, BTC and its use are legal or unregulated in most areas of the world, which means you can use it in your business.
+In the US, not many moves have been made by the government in terms of currency.
 However, each state individually defines its regulations for it.
 Nevertheless, the states that do have regulations most commonly promote the use of BTC.
-32 states, including Nevada, Maine, and Arizona, have introduced regulations.
+Thirty-two states have introduced regulations, including Nevada, Maine, and Arizona.

 But, the existing regulations in each country may view BTC traders differently, so that is worth considering.
-And, you may want to ask a consultant about it.
-Further, all of this can easily change, and regulations and laws can be put in place, which might affect the way your BTC payments work.
+And you may want to ask a consultant about it.
+Further, this can easily change, and regulations and laws can be put in place, which might affect how your BTC payments work.

-Therefore, if you decide to go ahead with accepting BTC payments, you must be prepared to deal with possible disruptions.
+Therefore, if you accept BTC payments, you must be prepared to deal with possible disruptions.

 Start Accepting Bitcoin Today

 The advantages that come when you accept bitcoin for your business are plentiful.
-From increasing your value as a business to attracting additional customers, the benefits should be drawing you towards taking action as soon as you can.
-You wouldn’t want to lose out, or worse, fall behind your competitors.
+From increasing your value as a business to attracting additional customers, the benefits should draw you towards taking action as soon as possible.
+You wouldn’t want to lose out or fall behind your competitors.